robtweed/qewd-microservices-examples/WINDOWS-IRIS-2.md

 using QEWD's WebSocket communication with a back-end running on Windows with either Cach&eacute; or IRIS.

+[Watch this video](https://www.youtube.com/watch?v=d-NICYqv_2s) for a preview of the application you'll build in the tutorial, and also for a summary of the technology stack used during development and for run-time.

 The back-end will implement a set of CRUD message handlers for a *Person* record implemented as both a QEWD-JSdb persistent JSON document and a Cach&eacute;/IRIS Class.